Gardening for beginners, a resource guide to help you learn how to start a garden or add to your homestead.

 There are some really good natural healing remedies, but sometimes it can be difficult to find just the right one, and buying premade herbal products can be much more expensive (and less fun!) than creating your own.

-That’s why I was so excited to come across Backyard Healing Herbs by Donna Nicholson.
-Donna shares how to grow and make herbal remedies from herbs you harvest in your own backyard.
+That’s why I was so excited to come across Medicinal Herbs by Rosemary Gladstar.
+Rosemary shares how to grow and make herbal remedies from herbs you harvest in your own backyard.

-Backyard Healing Herbs is an excellent guide for creating your own “healing garden” and is available as a digital download or as a physical product.
+This is truly an excellent guide for creating your own “healing garden” and is useful for both beginners and more experienced gardeners.

 One of the important things to consider when planning your garden is how to lay out the structure of your garden.